Skip to main content

 Consult Dr. Ash

-Sulforaphane is an isothiocyanate (a sulfur-containing plant compound) made from glucoraphanin, a glucosinolate found in cruciferous vegetables like broccoli, cabbage, and kale.
-Its main job is to activate the Nrf2 pathway, arguably the most important cellular defense system you have probably never heard of.
+Sulforaphane is an isothiocyanate, a sulfur-containing plant compound, made from glucoraphanin, a glucosinolate found in cruciferous vegetables like broccoli, cabbage, and kale.
+Its main job is to activate the Nrf2 pathway (nuclear factor erythroid 2-related factor 2), arguably the most important cellular defense system most people have never heard of.

 Sulforaphane has clinical relevance across several patient profiles.